oit-ipbl/image_processing/basics/basics_02.md

 ### Video propaties
 - A value of grobal variable `device` is the device number of the camera starting from 0.
-  - It can be read the movie file when a value of the global variable `device` is set to a movie file name, like the following.
+  - It can be read the movie file when a value of the global variable `device` is set a movie file name, like the following.
   ```python
   device = "moviefile.mp3"
   ```
-- The following codes in `video_viewer1.py` are in order to Open the video stream and get the propaties of the video image.
+- The following codes in `video_viewer1.py` are in order to open the video stream and get the propaties of the video-image.
     | code | comment |
     :--- | :---
     | cv2.VideoCapture(device) | Open the video stream |